georgemarselis/homeworkdb/README.md

 1.1 DisGeNet:
 	*  Run getDisgenetData.py
-		Tt will connect to disgenet and get you the list of genes you want.
+		It will connect to disgenet and get you the list of genes you want.
    		The result will be printed on the output, and written to a file called disgenet/disgenet_data.tsv.
 Output will be about 15 lines.
+   		Secondary output is the 'listOfGenes.tsv' file: it drives the Uniprot script bellow.

+1.2 Uniprot:
+ 	* Run getUniprotData.sh (depends on getDisgenetData.py, you cannot run it without having run the above at least once)

-1.2 Hintkb2:
+1.3 Hintkb2:
 	* Run